Notifications

 Ministerial Order 50-2023

-The Provincial Bargaining and Compensation Office administers government compensation policies.
+The Provincial Bargaining and Compensation Office (PBCO) administers government compensation policies.
 For assistance, email: [email protected].

-The following are the compensation regulations and/or processes currently under the Reform of Agencies, Boards and Commissions Compensation Act:
+Public sector employers are required to adhere to the compensation regulations and/or processes under the Reform of Agencies, Boards and Commissions Compensation Act until a Compensation Plan is approved.

 Reform of Agencies, Boards and Commissions (Post-secondary Institutions - PSIs) Compensation Regulation